 The ground needs to be kept well watered if the ground dries up.
 A watering can with a fine rose is ideal until the plants are fully established in the ground.

-When large enough to handle, seedlings are transplanted when they are above 10cm tall and into soil 75cm apart.
+When large enough to handle, seedlings are transplanted usually when they are above 10cm tall and into soil 60cm at least apart.
+This is usually done about 5 weeks after sowing.
 They must be carefully handled using just the leaf and not the stem which could damage the young seedling.
-The seedlings are ‘laced’ 60cm apart in all directions, firmed and watered in well.
+The seedlings are ‘laced’ in all directions, firmed and watered in well.

 Seeds can also be sown in a propagator if late winter is really too harsh.
 When sowing indoors use a either a multi-purpose compost or John Innes No. 1 compost and sow about 0.5cm deep.
 In mild spells they will germinate on greenhouse staging or in a propagating tray which has some under heat.
 This is watered beforehand and placed in a cold frame or unheated greenhouse.
 The soil is kept moist and the seedlings transplanted to other trays at 5cm apart.
 Once they have sprouted, the seedlings should be large enough to handle.
 The young crops are accustomed to the outdoors before planting out in July or August.

 The shoots of sprouting broccoli are either cut or snapped off when 15 cm long from February to May.
 Some varieties are harvested as early as July from a very early indoor sowing but usually between September and October depending on their size.
 A lot of varieties cab be left right through to the following year but the latest is usually March.
 Just depends on how big a head you want.

 For early flowering sprouting broccoli it is best to describe the heads as flowering shoots.
 Do so before the flowers open.

 Cut main heads promptly and side shoots will then produce secondary and even tertiary pickings.

 Do not remove the larger leaves as these will protect new growth.